Goodyear sees sales stabilizing in Europe; lower costs boost margins

 Ford Motor Co (F.N) said last week that an improving consumer sentiment in Europe suggested the beginning of a "stabilization" in the region.

-Goodyear said it expects operating income across its four business units this year to be at the higher end of its previous forecast of between $1.4 billion (918.2 million pounds) and $1.5 billion.
+Goodyear said it expects operating income across its four business units this year to be at the higher end of its previous forecast of between $1.4 billion and $1.5 billion.

 The company's second-quarter results also benefited from better margins, helped by lower raw material prices and cost-cutting initiatives such as plant closures.